jimvella/java-rpm-example/README.md

 * Deploy the files
 * Create the service user if the service user does not exist
-* Register the service with _chkconfig_
+* Register the service with `chkconfig`

 ####update

 * Updates the files
-Note that for files marked as __config(noreplace)__ there is special behavior.
+  Note that for files marked as __config(noreplace)__ there is special behavior:
   * If the config file has local edits, but the same default config is in both RPMs, the local edits are maintained
-  * If the config file has local edits, and there is a new default config in the new RPM, the local edits are maintaied and the new default config is place in .new
+  * If the config file has local edits, and there is a new default config in the new RPM, the local edits are maintaied and the new default config is place in `.new`
-  * Its up to the administrator to manually reconcile the old existing config with the new default.
+  Its up to the administrator to manually reconcile the old existing config with the new default.
   * If the config file has no local edits, and there is a new default config in the new RPM, the config is updated.
-* after the files are update, and if the service is running, the service is restarted.
+* After the files are update, and if the service is running, the service is restarted.

 Note that the package must be a new version otherwise RPM will refuse to update.
-This feature allows confident reporting of the deployed version, but won't work with the SNAPSHOT versioning of the maven release plugin.
-Adopting a continuous delivery / deployment approach where every build is versioned is more amenable to RPM updates.
+This feature allows confident reporting of the deployed version, but won't work with the SNAPSHOT versioning scheme of the maven release plugin.
+Adopting a [continuous delivery](http://www.slideshare.net/wakaleo/continuous-deliverywithmaven) / deployment approach where every build is versioned is more amenable to RPM updates.

 ####remove

 * stops the service
-* un-registers the service with chkconfig
+* un-registers the service with `chkconfig`
 * deletes all of the files owned by the RPM

 ##Issues and future improvements